audunn/MinecraftServerUpdater/readme.md

 ```
 dotnet minecraftserverupdater.dll
 ```
-This will update to lastest relaes version by default but to update to latest shapshot version type the following command:
+This will update to lastest release version by default but to update to latest shapshot version type the following command:
 ```
 dotnet minecraftserverupdater.dll -s
 ```